 Inside Versus Outside Financings: the Nightclub Effect.
 Chris Dixon, 2010.
 You may need to choose between an inside round, where the existing investors lead the new financing, or an outside round, where new investors lead.
 This will raise interesting game-theoretic dynamics among management, existing investors, and prospective new investors.

-Down rounds are bad.
-A “down round” is when a startup’s valuation goes down.
-It’s when a startup raises a new round of financing at a valuation lower than its previous round.
+A “down round” is where a startup’s valuation goes down.
+Specifically, it’s when a startup raises a new round of financing at a valuation lower than its previous round.
 For example, a startup raises a Series A at a $5M valuation, and then a year later raises a Series B at a $3M valuation.
 The year of work between the Series A and Series B should have increased the value of the company… but for some reason, it didn’t.
 Raising money at a lower valuation suggests something is wrong, and will likely result in a highly dilutive round of financing.
 That is, the founders will have to give up a big percentage of their company to raise money.

 What Deal Terms Appear in Down Round and Highly Dilutive Financings?.
 Yokum taku, 2008.
 Watch out for high liquidation preferences, “full ratchet” anti-dilution, pay to play, tranched financing, and other founder-unfriendly terms.
 However, when the founder’s options are down-round terms or shut down the company, then the founder may have to play ball.